dcompane/controlm_toolset/Integrations/Kafka/README.md

 The objective of this fully functional module is to show how easy it is to configure a job type based on any application that has an available API, in this case implemented by the confluent-kafka package.

-There is a provision to end the loop after a certain time, with a default on 15 minutes.
+There is a provision to end the loop after a certain time, with a default of 15 minutes.
 If the duration is 0 (zero), the duration is calculated to 23hrs 59 mins.
 This is to allow for the job to finish at some point during the next day.

-NOTE: If the job is re-run, the long duration can cause issues.
-I recommend to use a cycle time of 15 minutes and use a cyclic job.
+However, if the y job needs to be restarted, the duration should not be left as 0 (zero).

 ## Download

 * [Click this to download a zip of the PlugIn jobtype](https://github.com/dcompane/controlm_toolset/blob/main/misc_tools/Kafka/Resources/DCO_KAFKA.zip)

   Click download and unzip the archive.
 Then, import the file into the Application Integrator designer.
 * [Click this for the uncompressed raw DCO_Kafka.ctmai file](https://github.com/dcompane/controlm_toolset/blob/main/misc_tools/Kafka/Resources/DCO_KAFKA.ctmai)

   This will allow you to retrieve the raw ctmai file as described in the repository [Readme](https://github.com/controlm/integrations-plugins-community-solutions#saving-application-integrator-files-for-use).
 * Or use the following command:

   ```bash